notes

 The transient codex-transient is the main command menu (titled “Codex Menu”), organized into five columns: Start/Stop Codex, Send Commands, Manage Codex, Quick Responses, and Model & Config.
 The Model & Config column contains transient infixes that let you change codex-model, codex-reasoning-effort, codex-sandbox-mode, codex-approval-policy, and codex-profile on the fly without modifying your configuration.
 These infixes use two-key sequences prefixed with g (e.g. g m for model, g e for reasoning effort, g s for sandbox mode, g a for approval policy, g p for profile).

-The transient codex-slash-commands provides quick access to all Codex CLI slash commands, organized into four columns: Core (help, clear, compact, status, new, quit), Navigation & Review (diff, review, fork, resume, copy), Configuration (permissions, model, fast, plan, init, statusline, theme, debug config), and Features & Tools (experimental, MCP, agent, apps, mention, ps).
+The transient codex-slash-commands provides quick access to all Codex CLI slash commands, organized into five groups: Core (help, clear, compact, status, new, quit), Navigation & Review (diff, review, fork, resume, copy), Configuration (permissions, model, fast, plan, init, statusline, theme, debug config), Features & Tools (experimental, MCP, agent, apps, mention, ps), and Account & Identity (logout, personality, feedback).

 Both transients are available from the codex-command-map keymap, bound to m and / respectively.